univalence/zio-spark/docs/for-developers/code-generation.md

 ### Overlays

-At the begining, the generated code contains only one kind of code: the code automatically generated from Spark.
+At the beginning, the generated code contains only one kind of code: the code automatically generated from Spark.

 You can then use this code to generate an overlays.
 They allow us to add our scala version specific and non-specific functions.